John White (South Australian painter)

-John White (1854 – 8 January 1943) was a South Australian painter and pharmacist.
+John White (4 July 1854 – 8 January 1943) was a South Australian painter and pharmacist.

 History

+White was born in Bath, England to Ellen White (née Ford) and John White.
+He trained as a pharmacist in Bristol then, under engagement to E. S. Wigg, who operated a pharmacy in conjunction with his bookshop on Rundle Street, Adelaide, emigrated to South Australia on the SS Torrens, arriving on 12 January 1878.

-John White was born in Bath, England and trained as a pharmacist in Bristol.
-He emigrated to South Australia in 1878, and set up a chemist's shop on Rundle Street, Kent Town, and was in partnership with Philip John Evans as chemists of The Parade, Norwood until April 1888.
+He later set up his own chemist's shop in Rundle Street, Kent Town, which in the 1880s became J. White & Sons Pty Ltd. He was also in partnership with Philip John Evans as chemists of The Parade, Norwood until April 1888.
 He purchased the retail arm of F. H. Faulding & Co., and set up pharmacies in Graves Street, Kadina from 1919, operated by his son H. G. White, and at Port Lincoln.
+He sold his Kent Town business and purchased Eyre's pharmacy at 98 O'Connell Street, North Adelaide, notable as pharmacists to the Governor of South Australia.
+He later moved his pharmacy into the Verco Building on the corner of North Terrace and Stevens Place in the city of Adelaide.

+White was closely associated with the foundation of the Pharmaceutical Society of South Australia.
+He was also on the advisory committee which established the Food and Drugs Act of 1908 enacted by the Parliament of South Australia.
+He was one of the founding Society members appointed by the Governor to form the Pharmacy Board of South Australia following The Pharmacy Act of 1935 which restricted the use of the title 'pharmaceutical chemist'.

 He was a member of George Brookman's original Coolgardie Goldmining Prospecting Company Limited, and made a fortune in the gold mines of Western Australia.
 He retired in 1899, leaving W. J. Burton as manager of the business.